 Disney World: Orlando, FL

 As you might expect, Disney rolls out the red carpet for families with little ones.
-Since theme park admission is free for kids under age 3, many families try to come at least once before a child's third birthday.
-Here are tips for squeezing the most magic out of your trip.
+Since theme park admission is free for kids under age three, many families try to come at least once before a child's third birthday.
+There are plenty of rides and shows that are age-appropriate for kids under three.